-Hong Kong has a basic law similar to what we would in the United States consider our constitution or our rights as individuals and citizens of a country.
+Hong Kong has a basic law similar to what we would consider in the United States to be our constitution or our rights as individuals and citizens of a country.
 This basic law clearly states that Hong Kong is part of China.

-To answer whether Hong Kong is part of China, we need to look at the basic law implemented in 1997 when Hong Kong reverted to Chinese control.
+To answer whether Hong Kong is part of China, we must look at the basic law implemented in 1997 when Hong Kong reverted to Chinese control.

 Article 2 of the basic law explains how Hong Kong is supposed to have a high degree of autonomy when it comes to being ruled by China.

 This can get messy because there is no authentic clarification of what it means to “exercise a high degree of autonomy” or for the Hong Kong people to enjoy executive, legislature, and independent judicial power.

 In recent years, the problem has been that many in Hong Kong and China have read this law to mean very different things.

 When Hong Kong became a part of China, many people talked about how Hong Kong and China were one country, but they had two government systems.
 Living and working in Hong Kong for a long time, I never saw anything different than Hong Kong and China being almost separate countries.

 In recent years, many in Hong Kong have felt that this has changed in that it is no longer one country with two systems, so the world has seen protesting for what many in Hong Kong see as their right to freedom.

 Article 4 of the basic law goes on to clarify and state that: